factful/ocr_testing/Readme.md

 We identified a few loosely representative document samples to try each OCR library against:

-* A **receipt** --  we identified a register receipt with some hand writing on it, to make it a little more fun for the APIs.
-(This receipt, from one graffiti artist's time at Rikers, was included in [States of Incarceration](https://statesofincarceration.org/states/new-york-rikers-island-ny-11370-plain-sight), a collaborative storytelling project and traveling exhibition about incarceration in America.)
+* A **receipt** -- This receipt from the Riker's commisary was included in [States of Incarceration](https://statesofincarceration.org/states/new-york-rikers-island-ny-11370-plain-sight), a collaborative storytelling project and traveling exhibition about incarceration in America.
 * A **heavily redacted document** -- [Carter Page's FISA warrant](http://www.kingpin.cc/wp-content/uploads/2018/11/Carter-Page-release-9-November-2018.pdf) is legal filing with a lot of redacted portions, just the kind of exasperating thing reporters deal with all the time.
 * **Something old** -- [Executive Order 9066](https://www.archives.gov/historical-docs/todays-doc/?dod-date=219) authorized the internment of Japanese Americans in 1942.
 The scanned image available in the national archives is fairly high quality but it is still an old, typewritten document.
 * A **form** -- This [Texas campaign finance report](http://204.65.203.5/public/100721233.pdf), from [a Texas Tribune story about abuses in the juvenile justice system](https://www.texastribune.org/2018/11/01/harris-county-texas-juvenile-judges-private-attorneys/amp/) has very clean text but the formatting is important to understanding the document.

 The tools we tested support text in multiple languages but we only tested on English language documents.
 The Ruby scripts we used are all included in our [repository](LINK TK) if you want to test these OCR engines with other languages or sample documents.

 ## [Tesseract](https://github.com/tesseract-ocr/tesseract)